 Except as set forth below, none of our directors or executive officers will receive any benefits or remuneration not received by shareholders in connection with the separation and distribution.
 Under a supplemental benefits agreement entered into in March 2006 between Original Hillenbrand and Kenneth A. Camp, our President and Chief Executive Officer, Mr. Camp will be credited with additional service under a Supplemental Executive Retirement Plan as a result of the distribution.
-Additionally, in connection with the distribution, we expect that, subject to approval by the Original Hillenbrand Board of Directors, equitable adjustments will be made to outstanding stock option and deferred stock share awards that currently relate to Original Hillenbrand common stock, including stock option and deferred stock share awards held by our directors and executive officers, to the extent necessary to maintain the equivalent value of such awards upon the distribution.
+Additionally, in connection with the distribution, equitable adjustments will be made to outstanding stock option and deferred stock share awards that currently relate to Original Hillenbrand common stock, including stock option and deferred stock share awards held by our directors and executive officers, to the extent necessary to maintain the equivalent value of such awards upon the distribution.
 We also will grant new equity-based awards to Mr. Camp immediately following the distribution to reflect his increased responsibilities as chief executive officer of a stand-alone, publicly traded company.
 For a more complete description of these matters, see "The Separation - Interests of Certain Persons in the Separation."